LilaShiba/SND_Agents/README.md

 <center><img src='images/output.png' width='500' height='auto' ></center>

-### Objective for M3
+### Neuron

-🧠🌌 Create a bounded high diminsional plane of semantic understanding of agent answers using the Neuron class.
-Mimicing the theory behind <a href="https://arxiv.org/abs/2004.04906">this paper</a> the scope of the bounded space would be 500 words max.
+🧠🌌  Mimicing the theory behind <a href="https://arxiv.org/abs/2004.04906">this paper</a> the scope of the bounded space would be 500 words max.

 Neuron Architecture to create vector embeddings